toothbrush/SwiftMenu/README.md

     * After the first "strict" round, we redo the search, but without caring whether the first filter word is the prefix of the entry or not.
     * Of course, we present a unique'd list of results.

-## Some rough edges

-* Maybe a down-arrow indicator that there's more?